 - Dyson V10 – Dust bin release hatch is on the side, like a “point-and-shoot” approach

 Shark and Dyson both offer a robot vacuum; Shark having the ION robot and Dyson having the 360 Eye.
-The Shark robot vacuums come in under $400, while the Dyson 360 tops the charts at $1000 per unit.
+The Shark robot vacuums come in within the low end of the $$$ tier, while the Dyson 360 tops the charts at in the $$$$ budget tier per unit.
 The Dyson 360 robot is arguably the most expensive robot vacuum we’ve noted, to date.

 SHARK ION 720 | The Shark ION 720 comes with a scheduling remote and cleans using a standard brushroll and two spinning side brushes.
 Infrared navigation help this Shark to navigate your space, slowly bumping and continuing as it goes.
 The lithium-ion battery boasts up to a 60 minute run time for this robot.

 SHARK ION 750 | A step about the ION 720 is the ION 750.
 The Shark ION 750 offers wifi-connectivity and voice control, via Amazon Alexa.
 You can start, pause, or schedule a cycle using an app on your smartphone, making it easier than ever to clean your home.
 Similarly to the 720, the ION 750 also uses a central brushroll with two side brushes to sweep debris.

 DYSON 360 EYE | The Dyson 360 Eye uses advanced navigation to move around the space, calculating a cleaning pattern as it goes.
 This vacuum also has wifi-connectivity, allowing you to schedule or control the robot, as well as check out data from previous cleaning cycles.
 Unique to the 360 Eye, is the full width Dyson brush bar, eliminating the need for spinning side brushes.